odipar/manikin/_posts/2021-03-19-my-first-post.md

 #### Monads
 Enter monads!
 Yeah, you've probably heard about them.
 The monad is *the* most important FP construct to [*exactly*](https://www.microsoft.com/en-us/research/wp-content/uploads/1993/01/imperative.pdf) solve this problem.
-It is interesting to see how the monadic approach can reduce the boilerplate significantly (don't worry, you don't have to understand monads or apply them in Manikin).
+It is interesting to see how the monadic approach can reduce boilerplate significantly (but don't worry, you don't have to understand monads or apply them in Manikin).

 When we write our transfer method 'in' the monad `W`, it would look something like this:
 ```scala